-- Arrange for your client to guest post on local and industry-related blogs and podcasts.
+- Arrange guest posts on local and industry-related blogs and podcasts.

 The more followers a website has or the greater their reputation for authority the more valuable their backlink.
 A bakery might appreciate a backlink from a local blogger with a small following, but it would not hold the same sway as a backlink from the Food Network.
-Nevertheless, it is worthwhile to pursue links from many sources as you help your client build an online following and increase their local website traffic.
+Nevertheless, it is worthwhile to pursue links from many sources as you build an online following and increase your local website traffic.

 Creating Unique, Locally Relevant Content

-High-quality content is the most valuable tool in generating a substantial online presence.
+High-quality content is one of the most valuable tools in generating a substantial online presence.
 This is where a blog writing service can really add value when it comes to website boosting.
 Many business owners don’t have the time or expertise to create their own content.
 Website content writing services can create unique, engaging content that draws customers to the website as well as to the business.

 Begin by removing redundant or weak content.
 Businesses that are part of a national corporation may simply copy and paste national content to their own sites.
 This type of content might fill out a sparse site, but search engines will typically consider the national page to be the canonical version, and even with local tags this content will do nothing to boost a local business’s SERP rank.

 On the other hand, businesses with unique, locally relevant content will stand out from the competition down the street.
-Begin by customizing the Home, About, News and Contact pages.
+Begin by customizing the Home, About, News and Contact pages to start seeing more local SEO website traffic.
 You might also consider adding a blog with regular posts related to your client’s business, such as:

 - The background story of the business